brainiak/rtcloud-projects/mindeye/README.md

    ssh -L 8892:hostname:8898 [username]@[server-name]
    ```
    where hostname is the hostname of the GPU-enabled compute node.
 This is how we allow the data analyzer on the GPU-enabled computer on a server to send information to your local computer via the analysis listener which then becomes input for PsychoPy.
-4) In terminal locally, cd into rt-cloud directory from set up (3).
+4) In terminal on your PsychoPy display computer locally, cd into rt-cloud directory from set up (3).
 Activate local rtcloud anaconda environment.
 Run the analysis listener start up:
    ```
    WEB_IP=localhost
    bash scripts/analysis_listener.sh -s $WEB_IP:8892  --test
    ```

-5) Open a new terminal. cd into the rt-cloud directory from set up (3) and then go to the following path: ```projects/mindeye/psychopy_example/```.
+5) Open a new terminal locally on your PsychoPy display computer. cd into the rt-cloud directory from set up (3) and then go to the following path: ```projects/mindeye/psychopy_example/```.
 Activate the rtcloud environment and run ```python rtcloud_psychopy.py```.
-This will open up the PsychoPy program which start waiting for incoming output from the data analyzer that reaches your computer through the analysis listener.
-Output coming in from real-time analysis of the fMRI data can then modify the stimuli given to your participant through the PsychoPy program.
+This will open up the PsychoPy program which starts waiting for incoming output from the data analyzer that reaches your computer through the analysis listener.
+Output coming in from the real-time analysis of the fMRI data can then modify the stimuli given to your participant through the PsychoPy program.

 6) On your local computer, open the webinterface by going to [http://localhost:8882/](http://localhost:8882/).
 Then enter "test" for both the username and password and press run.
-Files will populate the outDir in the rt-cloud directory via the analysis listener and the PsychoPy program will start displaying images once it receives the first image.
+Files will populate the outDir in the local rt-cloud directory via the analysis listener and the PsychoPy program will start displaying images once it receives the first TR's information.

 **Example PsychoPy Visuals of Real-Time Visual Image Retrieval**